xfengnefx/hprc-sample-selection/yr1.md

 2. Ranking children of the trios: a child is ranked as `best(parental_rank, maternal_rank)`.
+Note that this might be ambiguous if samples of a trio have different subpopulation labels, which was not an issue for the cohort we used here.

 3. Apply the cell line optimal passage requirement: remove candidates that are not `expansion==0` and `freeze_passage==2` in the `Coriell_Sample_List_072919.xls` data sheet.